mirage/mirage-decks/slides/uw14-seminar/content.md

 $ cd app && make depend && make build
 ```

-   + All the magic happens via the OCaml module system.
+All the magic happens via the OCaml module system

 ----

-## Modular Architecture
+## Modularity is Good

-MirageOS restructures all system components as modules:
+Mirage OS restructures all system components as __modules__:

-1. A collection of __module types__, describing the structural "shapes" of an
+1. A collection of __module types__, describing the structural "shapes" of the
-   operating system (including device drivers).
+   components of an operating system (e.g., device drivers)

-2. A collection of independent __libraries that implement the
+2. A collection of independent __libraries implementing those module types__

-   module types.__  Only libraries that application needs
-   are linked.
+As with all library OSs, only the required libraries are linked

+## Modular to the max

+Modules are used everywhere in Mirage to describe OS layers:

+- For the __whole application/OS__: we've a full implementation of the network
+  stack (including TLS) in OCaml

+- Very __flexible approach__ for customising OS stacks for weird applications
+  (e.g., HTTP over UPnP over UDP)

+- Lots of __separate implementations__ of the module signatures: Unix, Xen
+  microkernels, JavaScript, kernel modules, ...

+## Writing a component

+A Mirage component usually contains

++ a module that __implements a specific module type__,
++ having __very limited dependencies__ (typically on just the Mirage module
+  types)

+In OCaml, modules can be abstracted over other modules:

+- ML calls such modules __functors__
+- Functors are a type-safe version of C++ templates

 ## Module Types: Devices